 4. Manage the audio

-Audio is integral to a successful virtual workshop, as a main tool of communication.
+Just as good audio is integral to a successful virtual meeting, so it is for a virtual workshop, as the main tool of communication.
 This being said, limiting participants by asking them to go on mute can be a huge killer of engagement.
 Instead, encourage participants to manage their mute, if for example they are dealing with excessive background noise, or feedback.
 Most platforms also give you, as host, this power, so don’t be afraid to manage the mute if you need to.

 5. Be inclusive